vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## Container Registry

 The Tanzu Editions include [Harbor](https://goharbor.io/) as a container registry.
 Harbor provides a location for pushing, pulling, storing, and scanning container images used in your Kubernetes clusters.

-There are three main supported installation methods for Harbor:
+There are three installation methods available for Harbor:

 - [**Tanzu Kubernetes Grid Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-harbor-registry.html) on a Tanzu Kubernetes Grid shared services cluster cluster - Tanzu Kubernetes Grid includes signed binaries for Harbor, which you can deploy into a shared services cluster to provide container registry services for other Tanzu Kubernetes (workload) clusters.
 This installation method is recommended for general use cases.
-- [**Helm based deployment**](https://goharbor.io/docs/2.1.0/install-config/harbor-ha-helm/) to a Kubernetes cluster - this installation method may be preferred for customers already invested in Helm.
+The Tanzu packages - including Harbor - either need to be pulled directly from VMware, or hosted in an internal registry.
-- [**VM-based deployment]**(https://goharbor.io/docs/2.1.0/install-config/installation-prereqs/) using docker-compose - this installation method is recommended in cases where Tanzu Kubernetes Grid is installed in an air-gapped environment and no pre-existing Kubernetes clusters exist on which to install Harbor.
-When Kubernetes is already available, the Helm based deployment also works for air-gapped environments.
+- [**VM-based deployment**](https://goharbor.io/docs/2.1.0/install-config/installation-prereqs/) using `docker-compose` - VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-less environment and no pre-existing image registry exists to host the TKG system images.
+VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or internet-less deployments and must not be used for hosting application images.
+- [**Helm-based deployment**](https://goharbor.io/docs/2.1.0/install-config/harbor-ha-helm/) to a Kubernetes cluster - this installation method may be preferred for customers already invested in Helm.
+Helm deployments of Harbor are only supported by the Open Source community and not by VMware Global Support Services.

 If you are deploying Harbor without a publicly signed certificate, create the required overlays such that the Tanzu Kubernetes Grid cluster nodes trust the Harbor endpoint.